-- 1. Review intelligence on business needs regarding climate change mitigation and adaptation; - 2.
-Align the implementation and outcomes of the Inclusive Economy Strategy with the Climate Emergency Response Plan. - 3.
-Develop a communications plan that includes an information pack on the LetsTalkBusinessCW website that: provides helpful information to support SME's to make changes; informs and engages business in this agenda; that supports business to access new initiatives and funding streams. - 4.
-Working with partner agencies, ensure that any regeneration or enterprise zone projects are designed with net-zero in mind and contribute to the achievement of net-zero by 2045.
+- Review the Business Needs Survey process, ensuring that this is used to gather baselineinformation on business needs regarding climate change mitigation and adaptation. - Develop a communications plan that includes an information pack on the LetsTalkBusinessCW website that: provides helpful information to support SMEs to makechanges; informs and engages business in this agenda; that supports business to accessnew initiatives and funding streams. - 3.
+Ensure that the energy efficiency of the Council's own industrial and commercial assets improves in order to support the delivery of the Council's own 2030 carbon neutrality target, further information is available in the Carbon Management Plan. - Working with partner agencies, ensure that any regeneration or enterprise zone projects are designed with net-zero in mind and contribute to the achievement of net-zero by 2045.

-- 5. Work with external partners to develop a long-term business grant programme (phase 2 programme) to support low-carbon and energy efficiency investments; - 6.
-Work with Government to develop new financial models to make commercial retrofit at scale a feasible option. - 7.
-Work with the Mersey-Dee Alliance to initiate activity as part of the MDA workplan. - 8.
-Embed low carbon discussions into the Inward Investment and Key Account Management strategy (in development).
+- 5. Work with the Local Enterprise Partnership to develop a long-term business grant programme (phase 2 programme) to support low-carbon and energy efficiency investments. - 6.
+Work with Government to develop new financial models to make commercial retrofit atscale a feasible option.

+- 7. Work with the Mersey Dee Alliance to initiate activity as part of the MDA workplan. - 8.
+Embed low-carbon discussions into the Inward Investment and Key Account Managementstrategy (in development).